 As you can imagine, once Mondrian gained a little traction, it quickly became the standard tool.
 And, as Google grew, it began to strain under load, along with the rest of the build tools of the time.
 When Collin Winter joined Build Tools, he did a fine job of updating Mondrian to scale its performance, as well as extend its feature set and integration with other Google internal tools.
 In particular, Mondrian’s integration of Sponge test results, described below, became invaluable in validating that the author of a change actually ran the tests affected by it, and that they passed.

-As I mentioned before, code reviews are an invaluable practice that, I believe, was one of the largest contributing factors to Google’s early success before the adoption of automated developer testing across the engineering culture.
-Guido and Mondrian came at just the right time, as Google’s engineering organization and its portfolio of products really exploded, allowing the code review process to be carried out much more efficiently given the increasingly-distributed nature of Google’s development teams.
+As I mentioned before, code reviews invaluable practice that, I believe, was one of the largest contributing factors to Google’s early success before the adoption of automated developer testing across the development culture.
+Guido and Mondrian came at just the right time, as Google’s development organization and its portfolio of products really exploded, allowing the code review process to be carried out much more efficiently given the increasingly-distributed nature of Google’s development teams.

 If you’re a programmer, you should institute a policy of frequent, mandatory code reviews if you’re not doing them already.
 Rietveld is Guido’s open-source port of Mondrian, and other web-based, open-source code review tools exist as well.
 But if you don’t feel like messing with formal code reviews, a lot of folks get a ton of mileage out of pair programming.
 Or you could just make sure everyone eats lunch together, or you could create an environment that encourages folks hanging out and bouncing ideas around during breaks (e.g. a microkitchen area).
 Either way, you should get your team regularly talking about code, spreading knowledge and ideas and expertise; it’s good for you, it’s good for your colleagues, it’s good for your code, your product, and your company.